SilverHalf/mount-balrior/ura/mechanics.md

 Additionally, [Toxic Geysers] will start spawning every 12 seconds.

 Once Ura hits 70% health, she will interrupt whatever skill she is casting, lock her breakbar and use [Return].

+{: .note}
-Note that if she interrupts herself while at the very beginning of a [Propel] cast, then she may not cast [Return].
+If the transition interrupts the very beginning of a [Propel] cast, then she may not cast [Return].
 Depending on her position, this can be catastrophic, as she will not move in the next phase.

 ---

 ### 70% - 40%

 Assuming a successful [Return], the second phase starts after everyone has been transported to Ura's new starting location.
 The [Toxic Geyser] timer continues from the previous phase, however, the next spawn point changes to 8 (see the image [here](#toxic-geysers)) and will continue from there (9, 10, ...) in phase 2.
-The time interval between [Toxic Geyser] spawns changes to 24s in Challenge Mode, but stays at 12s in Legendary Mode.
+The time interval between [Toxic Geyser] spawns changes to 24s in Challenge Mode.

+{: .legendary}
+The time interval between [Toxic Geyser] spawns remains at 12s.

 Ura herself is stationary in phase 2 and will not not cast [Propel] or [Pressure Blast].
 Instead, she will gain the following abilities:
 - [Create Titanspawn Geyser]